ellakoa/postcard-poem/content/posts/a-bridge-to-elsewhere.md

 alt: An old bridge, red bricks crumbling. railings rusted set against a stormy sky.
 A single boat is tied up to transport you.
 poem: |-
-  A bridge to elsewhere, over or through
+  A bridge to elsewhere, above or below
-  Where will it take you?
+  Where will it take you, where will you go?
-  Where will you choose.?

   Somewhere you’ve happily travelled before or somewhere new you’d like to explore.